0xb007ab1e/cursor-ai-workflow-automation/INSTALLATION.md

 - If you restart Cursor, you'll need to reinstall the script
 - Use `stopAccept()` to pause and `startAccept()` to resume

+## 🔨 Build from Source

+If you want to modify the script:
+1. Make changes to `cursor-auto-accept-simple.js`
+2. Run `npm run build` or `node build.js` to create minified version
+3. Use the generated `cursor-auto-accept-simple.min.js`

 ## 🆘 Need Help?

 If something doesn't work:
 1. Run `debugAccept()` to see what the script detects
+2. Check detected IDE with `console.log(globalThis.simpleAccept.ideType)`
-2. Check the [troubleshooting section](README.md#-troubleshooting) in the main README
+3. Check the [troubleshooting section](README.md#-troubleshooting) in the main README
-3. Open an issue with your console output
+4. Open an issue with your console output